 You can help ensure your finch lives a healthier life by providing him with routine veterinary care.
 Lafeber Vet recommends new finches should be quarantined for 30 days if you have other birds in your home.
 Schedule an exam with an avian veterinarian as soon as you bring your new pet home, and plan on a yearly exam after that.

-According to the Lafeber Vets, you should see a vet right away if your finch shows any signs of illness such as:
+You should see a vet right away if your finch shows any signs of illness such as:

 - Change in demeanor

 - Discharge from the nares on his beak

 - Discharge or bubbles coming from his beak

 Common Finch Health Conditions

 Finches suffer from several common illnesses.
 You should learn about the signs and symptoms of these in order to work with your avian veterinary right away if you recognize a health problem:

 - Air sac mites are a parasite that affects the finch respiratory tract.

 - Coccidiosis is an intestinal parasite that is contagious to other birds.